 Apicomplexan parasites cause diseases such as malaria and toxoplasmosis, and are superbly evolved to non-destructively invade their host cells where they proliferate.
 They have remodelled a common cytoskeletal platform shared with related phyla, dinoflagellates and ciliates, to achieve these fiendish tasks.
 We are deconstructing the apicomplexan cytoskeleton using the genetically tractable model system Toxoplasma gondii to better understand these disease processes.

 Katris, N.K., van Dooren, G.G., McMillan, P.J., Hanssen, E., Tilley, L. and Waller, R.F.
-The apical complex provides a regulated gateway for secretion of invasion factors in Toxoplasma.
-Submitted
+(2014) The apical complex provides a regulated gateway for secretion of invasion factors in Toxoplasma.
+PLOS Pathog.
+In press

 Gornik, S.G., Ford, K.L., Mulhern, T.D., Bacic, A., McFadden, G.I. and Waller, R.F.
 (2012) Loss of nucleosomal DNA condensation coincides with appearance of a novel nuclear protein in dinoflagellates.
 Curr.
 Biol.
 22(24): 2303-12